AlejandroPerez92/CoffeeMachine/README.md

 # Coffee Machine

-Coffee Machine is an awesome console application that from a few input parameters (drink type, amount of money, number of sugars, extra hot check) is capable to order a drink and show a cool message of the desired drink.
+The Coffee Machine is an awesome console application that takes a few input parameters (drink type, amount of money, number of sugars, extra hot check) and is capable of ordering a drink while displaying a cool message for the desired drink.
-It has a sale context for accumulate the sales total of each product.
+It also includes a sales context to keep track of the total sales for each product.

+## What's the goal
+This is a simple repo for improve, test and showcase my abilities.

+The project simulates a IT company with two isolated teams (Orders and Sales)

+Periodically I will iterate the project for implement new knowledge and technologies

+## Current status
+This application is implemented using the Symfony CLI framework and Tactician as the bus implementation.
+It was designed following the principles of Domain-Driven Design (DDD) and tested using PHPUnit.

+The project is structured into two bounded contexts:
+1. Order: This bounded context contains all the logic for the order process, from ordering a drink to pay it.
+2. Sales: This bounded context is responsible for tracking the total income per product.
+It consists of two modules:
+   1. Orders: To ensure the independence of the two teams, Sales has this module to maintain a projection of the Orders and dispatch custom events.
+   2. ProductSales: By listening to the custom events dispatched by our team in their Order module, it increments the total product income.

+## RoadBook
+While I don't have a specific timeline, I do have a list of tasks to complete:

+1. ~~Refactor the Sales bounded context to promote the Order module as a new module.~~
+2. Refactor domain events to use object attributes as payloads (since the listeners are in the infrastructure layer, it doesn't matter if they use objects from other bounded contexts and modules).
+3. Refactor all classes to use PHP 8.1 constructors.
+4. Implement real persistence using MySQL, Redis, and Mongo to provide examples in all three technologies.
+5. Refactor unit tests to use mocks instead of in-memory repositories.
+6. Install Symfony Messenger and migrate the buses to Symfony Messenger.
+7. Utilize an AMQBroker to dispatch domain events and make the consumers asynchronous.
+8. Install Symfony API.
+9. Install Behat.
+10. Create endpoints to interact with the services.

 ## How it works
+### Order your dirk
 Command
 ```
 app:order-drink